B. J. Hill (basketball): Career

-Hill and his entire staff were fired after the 2015–16 season upon the discovery of numerous NCAA rules violations.
+Hill was fired on April 21, 2016 following an NCAA investigation into possible rules violations.
 He was found to have personally completed coursework for a prospect and enlisted a trainer to do the same.
 In addition, nine members of his staff completed coursework for players, paid for prospects' classes, and arranged for off-campus practices with an academically ineligible player.
 In December 2017, Hill received a six-year show-cause penalty, effectively banning him from coaching at an NCAA member school during that time.